 Sister Rosalie Rendu was beatified by Saint John Paul II in 2003.

-« At a time troubled by social conflicts, Rosalie Rendu joyfully made herself the servant of the poorest, in order to restore the dignity of each person through material aid, education and the teaching of the Christian mystery, encouraging Frédéric Ozanam to put himself at the service of the poor.
-Her charity was inventive.
-Where did she get the strength to achieve so much?
-It was in her intense life of prayer and in her unceasing prayer of the rosary, which never left her.
-Her secret was simple: as a true daughter of Vincent de Paul, like another nun of her time, Saint Catherine Labouré, saw in every man the face of Christ.
-Let us give thanks for the testimony of charity that the Vincentian family never ceases to give to the world »
+« In an era troubled by social conflicts, Rosalie Rendu joyfully made herself the servant of the poorest, to give back to each one his dignity, by material help, by education and teaching of the Christian mystery, pushing Frederic Ozanam to put himself at the service of the poor.
+His charity was inventive.
+Where did he find the strength to do so much?
+It was in her intense life of prayer and in her unceasing prayer of the rosary, which never left her side.
+Her secret was simple: as a true daughter of Vincent de Paul, like another nun of her time, St. Catherine Labouré, she saw in every man the face of Christ.
+Let us give thanks for the witness of charity that the Vincentian family never ceases to give to the world »

-« The poor will tell you insults.
-The coarser they are, the more dignified you have to be.
+« The poor will call you names.
+The coarser they are, the more worthy you must be of them.
 Remember that these rags hide Our Lord from you »

 Prov.
-31, 20-26 She opened her hand to misery, and offered it to the Poor.
-In his mouth there was only a word of kindness.
+31, 20-26 She opened her hand to the poor and held it out to the poor.
+In her mouth, there were only words of kindness.

-« O God, who has given to Blessed Rosalie, a virgin, your Spirit of Love, so that she may be of help to those who are in distress and abandonment.
-Following her example, give us also the joy of discovering Christ in the Poor and of serving Him with untiring charity. »
+« O God, who gave the blessed virgin Rosalie the gift of your Spirit of Love, so that she might help those in distress and abandonment.
+Following her example, give us also the joy of discovering Christ in the poor and of serving Him with untiring charity. »